MohnalManwatkar/Oop-s-Concepts/README.md

 Class: A class is a collection of objects.
 It just does a classification, separation, and segmentation.

 Objects: object is a real-world entity, real-time entity, actual data, or real function.
+Object is nothing but a class variable.

 Constructor: This is a special method that is automatically called when an object of a class is created.
 Use to initialize the object's attributes and perform any necessary setup.
 It is responsible to provide data.
 - constructor method:  __init__():  it is defined within a class and takes the "self" parameter as the first parameter.